slds-lmu/mobafeas/README.md

 ## Project Status

 This project is work in progress, it will probably not be useful in its current state.
+This project may or may not get merged with [`mosmafs`](/compstat-lmu/mosmafs) eventually.

 ## Installation